What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 - Greater ability to attract top talent.
 Company culture plays a large role in attracting top talent.
 Candidates will be excited to apply for a role at your organization if it has a reputation for strong values and encouraging growth.

 - Increase in revenue and profits.
 Engaged employees are often more invested in providing excellent customer service for clients, which can reel in higher returns.
-According to the same Gallup findings above, companies with high levels of engagement outperform lower-level organizations in profitability by 22%.

 10 Ideas for Improving Company Culture

-The trouble is, an unguided, unstructured culture may do more harm than good.
+The trouble is an unguided, unstructured culture may do more harm than good.
 There may be a serious disconnect between your organization’s mission, values and vision, and what its employees and leaders actually do.
 That’s a telltale sign of a dysfunctional company culture.

-That’s why it’s so important to work toward building culture at work in positive ways that align your organization’s ideals and goals with everyone’s behaviors.
+That’s why it’s so important to work toward building a culture at work in positive ways that align your organization’s ideals and goals with everyone’s behaviors.

 1. Find People Who Fit